• Home

 The recent steps toward any kind of attempt to regulate AI also represents a striking reversal for an administration that, on its first day in office, had rescinded a Biden-era requirement for AI companies to submit safety tests to the government, calling it overly burdensome.

-However, critics have argued that, by pursuing an ad-hoc approach to containing the risks, what is emerging looks less like a coherent regulatory system and more like an improvised licensing regime.
+However, critics have argued that, by pursuing an ad hoc approach to containing the risks, what is emerging looks less like a coherent regulatory system and more like an improvised licensing regime.
 Jonathan Iwry, a fellow at the Wharton Accountable AI Lab, previously told Fortune that the government is “repurposing existing legal authorities into what is effectively a backdoor licensing regime.”

-Dean Ball, a former Trump administration AI adviser who has since become a vocal critic of its recent decisions, argued that since Mythos, the United States has had an “informal” licensing regime for AI, “with no consistent rules or firm boundaries on state power or public transparency.”
+Dean Ball, a former Trump administration AI advisor who has since become a vocal critic of its recent decisions, argued that since Mythos, the United States has had an “informal” licensing regime for AI, “with no consistent rules or firm boundaries on state power or public transparency.”

 Critics warn that an informal system, with no published criteria or appeal process, opens the door to discrimination—giving the government unchecked power to decide which companies get access to the market and which do not, with no legal recourse for those on the wrong side of that decision.